GiftedLane/CodeTheftAuto-LevelOne/README.md

 This repository is structured to guide you through the challenge:

-- `/challenges`: START HERE each day!
-You'll find the challenge instructions for each day.
+- `/challenges`: START HERE each week!
+You'll find the challenge instructions for each week.
-- `/tips-and-tricks`: Detailed guides, starter code, and resources for each day's topics.
+- `/tips-and-tricks`: Detailed guides, starter code, and resources for each week's topics.
 - `/walkthroughs` (Optional): Peek into possible solutions after giving it your best shot.
 - `/assets`: Useful images and diagrams to aid your understanding.
 - `/scripts`: Handy scripts that might be useful throughout the challenge.